manuelAlvarezMarban/Slot-Machine/README.md

 It uses a [Linear Feedback Shift Register](https://es.wikipedia.org/wiki/LFSR) with 64 degree polynomial and one seed in order to random slots generation.
 Each slot is represented by 4 bits vector (BCD).

-The system consists on one RandomGeneration module which uses the LFSR, one arithmetic module for prize calculating and the Slot Machine managed by different states.
+The system consists on: one RandomGeneration module which uses the LFSR, one arithmetic module for prize calculating and the Slot Machine managed by different states.

 First we need to init the Machine (nReset - active low), then we can play by inserting new credit (newCredit = 1).